briwestervelt/dotfiles/README.md

 ## Prerequisites

-- Install Arch Linux using the [guide on the arch wiki](https://wiki.archlinux.org/title/installation_guide) and boot your new system to the tty
+- Install Arch Linux using the [guide on the arch wiki](https://wiki.archlinux.org/title/installation_guide) and boot your new system to the tty.
 If you're using wifi, don't forget to pacstrap networkmanager before rebooting!
 - Install all the packages we'll need for out scripts ``pacman -S sudo git``
 - Create your user